apertureless/vue-chartjs/docs/guide/README.md

 ### Events

-The reactive mixins will emit events if the data changes.
-You can listen to them with `v:on` on the chart component.
-Following events are available:
+These reactive mixins will emit events if the data changes.
+You can listen to them with `v:on` in the chart component.
+The following events are available:

 - `chart:render` - if the mixin performs a complete rerender
 - `chart:destroy` - if the mixin deletes the chart object instance